kkk324/pytorch2tensorflow/README.md

 - Tensorflow version:
 - 1.14.0

-ONNX-TF is modified based on following reason. (see Update)
+ONNX-TF is modified based on following reason. (see Update or shot me in issue.)

 ## Update (2020/08/10)
 The following model are convert from PyTorch to TensorFlow pb successfully. (using converter.py and customized onnx-tf version )